jasongrimes/fretboardfoundation/_chapters/000-front/030-preface.md

 Why doesn't the "blues scale" sound like actually playing the Blues?
 Because the Blues uses tones from outside euroclassical tonality.

-This book tries to sustain a broader perspective, in the hope that it both clarifies the material and encourages others to take a broader perspective about music outside the euroclassical tradition.
+This book attempts to sustain a broader perspective, in the hope that it both clarifies the material and encourages others to take a broader perspective about music outside the euroclassical tradition.